Guidebook

 Along with Segment 19, this short segment offers a convenient link between the backcountry of Arizona's Blue Range and the Gila Wilderness in New Mexico.
 US 180 serves as a natural dividing line between these segments, and at 4900 feet is also the lowest point along the eastbound GET until the Rio Grande valley some 250 miles away.
 (Long-distance hikers heading westbound will commonly encounter lower elevations in Arizona.)
 The 2-lane highway offers access to the village of Alma, directly along our route, and also somewhat larger Glenwood a few miles to the south.

-Sunflower Mesa is one of several broad, sloping plateaus that descend eastward from the Arizona border toward the valley of the San Francisco River near Alma.
-The landscape is quintessential New Mexico - wide open, with far-flung mountain vistas, and an austerity that invites contemplation.
+Sunflower Mesa is one of several broad volcanic plateaus that slope eastward from the Arizona border toward the valley of the San Francisco River near Alma.
+The landscape is quintessential New Mexico: wide open, with far-flung mountain vistas, and an austerity that invites contemplation.
 The GET in this segment follows graded Forest Service roads, offering easy walking and straightforward navigation.
 Besides the occasional rancher or hunter driving by, you're likely to have these roads to yourself.
-The mesa is prime range land, though most of the developed water sources are earthen stock ponds, unreliable, generally unpotable, and few are visible within range of the route anyhow.
+Although Sunflower Mesa would be considered prime range land, in fact it is not grazed by livestock as often as elsewhere.
+Water is quite scarce, confined to a few scattered earthen stock ponds, all of them unreliable.
 Plan to fill your bottles at the end of the segment, in Alma or perhaps from the river.
-The one ford of the San Francisco along FR 106 is across a generally modest creek, and in many years the river here runs dry by autumn.
+The single crossing of the San Francisco along FR 106 presents no challenges most of the time, and in many years the river here runs dry by late spring.

 ROUTE DETAILS